uthcode/learntosolveit/source/quotes.rst

 .. image:: _static/ch-full.jpg

+.. todo:

+    Make the quote available within a good CSS diaglog.

 Life
 ====

 * A little progress everyday ends up in BIG results!
 * Michelangelo decorated a ceiling, but I am sure he had loftier things on his mind.
 * "They that can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety." -- Benjamin Franklin, 1759